 Nudist or Naturist, the Great Debate

 For years, I abhored the terms nudist and naturist.
-I called myself a clothing-optionalist, at times, or spoke around my situation altogether.
 The reason was that these terms, particularly nudist, are used to ridicule adherents to the philosophy of nudism.
 When discussions pop up about nudism in media, they are relegated to “weird news” segments.
 Comedians can brutalize us, one of the few marginalized groups it’s still okay to pick on.
 So, for me, I had many negative connotations around the words and didn’t want to be defined by them.

 A nudist is one who enjoys being without clothes no matter the location and as such is an adherent to nudism.
 Almost by definition a nudist is a naturist, since naturists enjoy being nude in natural, outdoor surroundings.
 A naturist is not necessarily a nudist, since naturists might specify their venue for nakedness less broadly than a nudist.

 Nudism and naturism involve participation in non-sexual nakedness.
 While nudists and naturists are typically open-minded and unconcerned about people’s sex lives, and The Full Vermonty affirms all people’s preferences and identities, the non-sexual aspect of nudism and naturism is an important distinction often paramount in our minds, because American society commonly conflates the exposed human body with sex.
 Thus, while sex can occur with nakedness, sexuality is very much linked to the mind and need not involve nakedness.
 Likewise, not all nakedness leads to sexual activity.
 If there is one thing we can hammer home, it is this distinction.
 Nudists the world over prove this daily, but the Puritanical biases fostered long ago are very difficult to quiet 400 years later.